washyn/vriunap_downloader/README.md

 # vriunap_downloader
-This repo contains python scripts for download all thesis proyects, and ...
+This repo contains python scripts for download all thesis proyects, and ... from platform PILAR VRI.